azabirnik/PythonDA-Tests/README.md

 `python -m doctest -o NORMALIZE_WHITESPACE -v morse1.py`

 Here:
-- `python` or `python3` --- is your Python executor
+- `python` or `python3` is your Python executor
 - `-m` to run a module
-- `doctest` -- a module for tests, if you don't have it use `pip install doctest` or `pip3 install doctest`
+- `doctest` is a module for tests, if you don't have it use `pip install doctest` or `pip3 install doctest`
-- `-o NORMALIZE_WHITESPACE` this option is nesessary to test long outputs while havind PEP8 complient `.py` file
+- `-o NORMALIZE_WHITESPACE` is an option that is nesessary to test long outputs while havind PEP8 complient `.py` file
-- `-v` is for verbose output, if you wish you can ommit it to make output shorter
+- `-v` is used for verbose output, if you wish you can ommit it to make output shorter
-- `morse1.py` the file to test, you can add relative or absolute path
+- `morse1.py` is the file to test, you can add relative or absolute path

 Sample output:
 ```